zopefoundation/grok/doc/reference/directives.rst

 :func:`grok.adapts` -- declare that a class adapts certain objects
 ==================================================================

+In the case of a simple adapter which only requires a single object for adapation, the :func:`grok.context` directive is used to declare the interface or class the adapter is for.
+It is only necessary to use :func:`grok.adapts` to declare the adapation requirements for a multi adapter.

 .. function:: grok.adapts(*classes_or_interfaces)

     A class-level directive to declare that a class adapts objects of